G-NT3806KSJP

 bus refuge and jacuzzi ejaculations

-blades, and advice at the night’s end
+blades, and Hedayat and advice at the night’s end

-Keep me in these eastern astral densities
+keep me in these eastern astral filth

 in my diazepamic nerves